 Jump to:Page Content

 As a complement to the MPP core curriculum, students are required to specialize in a Policy Area of Concentration (PAC) or a Concentration.
 Students are encouraged to explore different areas that interest them and ultimately asked to choose one area in which to specialize.
-MPP candidates develop expertise in their area of choice through a variety of required and elective courses and through a policy-oriented seminar which culminates in the Policy Analysis Exercise (PAE).
-This exercise asks students to examine an existing public or nonprofit sector problem presented by a real-life client organization
+MPP candidates develop expertise in their area of choice through a variety of required and elective courses and through a policy-oriented seminar which culminates with the Policy Analysis Exercise (PAE).
+This exercise asks students to examine an existing public or nonprofit sector problem presented by a real-life client organization.

 Following are the areas in which MPP students can specialize:

 Courses in BGP examine the organizational relationship between business and government, how they seek to influence one another, how governmental policies influence the decisions of firms and industries and vice-versa, and economic issues in an increasingly integrated global economy.